Initial results of the TRIUMF ultracold advanced neutron source

-Although the production cross-section of UCNs is larger in sD$_2$ \cite{bib:yumalikgolub} than for superfluid $^4$He (He-II) \cite{bib:golub77}, due to the availability of more excitation modes, the losses of UCN by upscattering (from both ortho- and para-deuterium), and hydrogen contamination~\cite{bib:lanlucn,bib:chenyu} limit the lifetime of neutrons in the sD$_2$ to tens of milliseconds, and losses can be worsened by surface frost~\cite{bib:psincsulanl}.
+Although the production cross-section of UCNs is larger in sD$_2$~\cite{bib:yumalikgolub,bib:atchison,bib:frei} than for superfluid $^4$He (He-II)~\cite{bib:golub77}, due to the availability of more excitation modes, the losses of UCN by upscattering (from both ortho- and para-deuterium), and hydrogen contamination~\cite{bib:lanlucn,bib:chenyu} limit the lifetime of neutrons in the sD$_2$ to tens of milliseconds, and losses can be worsened by surface frost~\cite{bib:psincsulanl}.
 In He-II, the losses can be significantly lower, and are limited by phonon upscattering.
 It has been determined experimentally that the upscattering losses are best described by a two phonon process, giving a loss rate proportional to $T^7$, where $T$ is the temperature of the He-II~\cite{bib:zimmer,bib:leung,bib:yoshiki}.
-If the temperature of the He-II can be reduced below \SI{1}{\K}, the neutron storage lifetime within the He-II can be greater than \SI{100}{\s} \cite{bib:yoshiki}.
+If the temperature of the He-II can be reduced below \SI{1}{\K}, the neutron storage lifetime within the He-II can be greater than \SI{100}{\s}~\cite{bib:yoshiki}.

 The TUCAN source uses the \SI{483}{\MeV} proton beam from the TRIUMF cyclotron.
 The basis of the TUCAN approach involves a spallation-driven, superfluid $^4$He (He-II) UCN source connected to a room-temperature nEDM experiment.
-The key component making our nEDM experiment unique is our UCN source, which has the potential to surpass the sources of the other nEDM projects.
 In this Letter, we report the first results on UCN production from the TUCAN source.

 {\it UCN source and performance expectations}---Our UCN source is based on previous work on a prototype vertical UCN source reported in Refs.~\cite{bib:masuda1,bib:masuda2}.
-Originally operated at RCNP Osaka, this source was installed at TRIUMF in 2017, at a new proton beamline fed by a fast kicker magnet, capable of delivering \SI{40}{\uA} to a new W spallation target~\cite{bib:ucnbeamline,bib:kicker}.
+Originally operated at RCNP Osaka, this source was installed at TRIUMF in 2017, at a new proton beamline fed by a fast kicker magnet, capable of delivering~\SI{40}{\uA} to a new tungsten spallation target~\cite{bib:ucnbeamline,bib:kicker}.
 The system was used for experiments on UCN production~\cite{bib:physrevc}, transport, storage~\cite{bib:tailsection}, polarization, and detection~\cite{bib:shrthesis}.
 In 2020--2021, the vertical source was decommissioned to make way for a new, significantly upgraded UCN source.
 The source is now complete to a degree that first results on UCN production can be reported.